 When a tax return is completed, this will usually be returned via email or uploaded to the online portal.

+We would not recommend this.
+The main advantage of having a contractor accountant is the time it takes you to complete annual returns, monthly payroll submissions and quarterly VAT returns is significantly reduced.
 When you entrust your accounts to a specialist, this also means that they have experience and qualifications in accountancy so can ensure your accounts are accurate and submitted correctly to Companies House.

 4. Can I have a face to face meeting first before signing up?